Best Android launchers for your phone 2022

 The watchword of both Action Launcher and its users is quick — Quicktheme, Quickdrawer, Quickpage, Quickbar.
 To ensure it can be the quickest and best launcher for users who want to set everything up just so, Action Launcher has taken it upon itself to be one of the most customizable launchers on the market.

 From its robust gesture controls to its ubiquitous Covers and Shutters to hide folders and widgets under app icons, Action Launcher makes it easy to get the home screen you want.
 If Quicktheme's color palette misses the mark, you can now set Material palette colors or custom hex code colors to get a more cohesive look!
 This was a long-awaited feature and it makes Action Launcher much more useful to live wallpaper users and themers.

 Action Launcher is also quick to support features from the newest versions of Android, or as much as can be replicated on a third-party launcher.
-Action Launcher's developer Chris Lacy is devoted, dedicated, and is quick to jump in on Android issues that impact third-party launchers, such as the issues with Android 10's gesture controls and third-party launchers.
+Action Launcher's developer Chris Lacy is devoted, dedicated, and is quick to jump in on Android issues that impact third-party launchers — and even iOS features, adding widget stacks from iOS 15.
 While the actual theme-building power here isn't quite as adaptable as Nova Launcher, it's a launcher that works incredibly, well, quick about getting you set up and on your way.

 - Customize almost everything